Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Deputy
 ttt_deputy_damage_penalty                   0       // Damage penalty that the deputy has before being promoted (e.g. 0.5 = 50% less damage)
+ttt_deputy_credits_starting                 0       // The number of credits a deputy should start with ttt_deputy_use_detective_icon               1       // Whether a promoted deputy should show the detective icon over their head instead of the deputy icon

 // Mercenary
-ttt_shop_mer_mode                           2       // What items are available to the mercenary in the shop (0=None, 1=detective OR traitor, 2=detective AND traitor, 3=detective, 4=traitor)
-ttt_mer_credits_starting                    1       // The number of credits a mercenary should start with
+ttt_mercenary_credits_starting              1       // The number of credits a mercenary should start with

 // Veteran
 ttt_veteran_damage_bonus                    0.5     // Damage bonus that the veteran has when they are the last innocent alive (e.g. 0.5 = 50% more damage)